Stvff/Unfurl/readme.md

 ```

 #### 2.1.2- The Unbounded Tape
-Turing machines have infinite tapes.
+Turing machines sit on an infinite tape.
 At least, they are not principially bounded.
 Unfurl begins with a finite tape, but there are many possible rulesets that expand the
 tape during evaluation, since the length of a rule's result can be larger than its input:
 ```